albar965/littlenavmap-manual/src/en/XPCONNECT.rst

 Little Xpconnect
 ------------------------

-*Little Navmap* can only connect to X-Plane using the *Little Xpconnect* X-Plane plugin which has to be installed as well.
+*Little Navmap* connects to X-Plane using the *Little Xpconnect* X-Plane plugin which has to be installed in X-Plane.

 The *Little Xpconnect* plugin is included in the *Little Navmap* archive.
-You can always find the correct and matching version on your *Little Navmap* installtion directory.
+You can always find the latest, correct and matching version on your *Little Navmap* installation directory.

-The plugin is 64-bit only and is available for Windows, macOS (ARM and Intel) and Linux.
+The plugin is 64-bit only and is available for Windows, macOS (ARM and Intel) and Linux and can be used in X-Plane 11 and X-Plane 12.

 Menu
 ~~~~~~~~~~~~~~~~~~~~